 ACC 357 Taxation (3) Underlying principles and concepts of income taxation as they relate to the preparation of federal income tax returns for individuals, partnerships, and corporations.
 Fall semester.
-Prerequisite: ACC 261 and 12 credit hours in accounting.
+Prerequisite: ACC 151.

 ACC 358 Advanced Taxation (3) In-depth consideration of corporate income taxation, including the principles of estate and gift taxation.
 On demand.
 Prerequisite: ACC 357.